Advanced C++ | Virtual Constructor

-In the above sample, assume that the hierarchy Base, Derived1 and Derived2 are part of library code.
-The class User is utility class trying to make use of the hierarchy.
-The main function is consuming Base hierarchy functionality via User class.
+In the above sample, assume that the hierarchies Base, Derived1 and Derived2 are part of library code.
+The class User is an utility class trying to make use of the hierarchy.
+The main function is consuming Base hierarchy functionality via the User class.

-Before going into details, let us answer, who will dictate to create either of Derived1 or Derived2 object?
-Clearly, it is the consumer of User class.
-The User class can make use of if-else ladder to create either Derived1 or Derived2, as shown in the following sample,
+Before going into the details, let us answer the question, who will dictate to create either of Derived1 or Derived2 object?
+Clearly, it is the consumer of the User class.
+The User class can make use of an if-else ladder to create either Derived1 or Derived2, as shown in the following sample:

-The above code is *not* open for extension, an inflexible design.
-In simple words, if the library updates the Base class hierarchy with new class Derived3.
-How can the User class creates Derived3 object?
-One way is to update the if-else ladder that creates Derived3 object based on new input ID 3 as shown below,
+The above code is *not* open for extension; an inflexible design.
+In simple words, if the library updates the Base class hierarchy with new class Derived3, how can the User class create Derived3 object?
+One way is to update the if-else ladder that creates Derived3 object based on new input ID 3 as shown below:

-The above modification forces the users of User class to recompile, bad (inflexible) design!
-And won’t close User class from further modifications due to Base extension.
+The above modification forces the users of the User class to recompile; again, bad (inflexible) design!
+Also, it won’t close the User class from further modifications due to Base extension.

 The problem is with the creation of objects.
-Addition of new class to the hierarchy forcing dependents of User class to recompile.
+Addition of new class to the hierarchy is forcing the dependents of the User class to recompile.
 Can’t we delegate the action of creating objects to class hierarchy itself or to a function that behaves virtually?
-By delegating the object creation to class hierarchy (or to a static function) we can avoid the tight coupling between User and Base hierarchy.
-Enough theory, see the following code,
+By delegating the object creation to class hierarchy (or to a static function), we can avoid the tight coupling between the User and Base hierarchy.
+Enough theory; see the following code:

-Note that the function Create used to return different types of Base class objects at runtime.
-It acts like virtual constructor, also referred as Factory Method in pattern terminology.
+Note that the function Create is used to return different types of Base class objects at runtime.
+It acts like a virtual constructor, also referred to as Factory Method in pattern terminology.

 The pattern world demonstrates different ways to implement the above concept.
 Also, there are some potential design issues with the above code.
-Our objective is to provide some insights into virtual construction, creating objects dynamically based on some input.
-We have excellent books devoted to the subject, the interested reader can refer them for more information.
+Our objective is to provide some insights into virtual construction, i.e., creating objects dynamically based on some input.
+We have excellent books devoted to the subject.
+Interested readers can refer to them for more information.

 — Venki.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.